Key takeaways

 Planning an exit strategy for your business

-A business exit strategy is a plan a business owner-founder makes to sell their company, —whether to a third party, family members, partners or employees.
+A business exit strategy is a plan a business owner-founder makes to sell their company, whether to a third party, family members, partners or employees.
 As you prepare your business exit strategy plan, keep the following considerations in mind.

 1. Set a timeline for your business exit strategy.

 In the most common circumstance, you may be looking to sell as you approach retirement.
 In this situation, don’t expect to make a snap decision to put the business on the market and be detached from it quickly.
-“You want enough time to reduce or eliminate risks that might reduce the value of the business,” says Thomas Smith, senior vice president and managing director of Business Owner Advisory Services from U.S. Bank Wealth Management.
-“A major risk for the buyer is the imminent departure of a business owner who is still the key employee of the firm.”
+You want enough time to reduce or eliminate risks that might lower the value of the business, and a major risk for the buyer is the imminent departure of a business owner who is still the key employee of the firm.
 That situation could negatively impact the company’s value in the market.

-Smith recommends that in most cases where the sale is tied to retirement, the owner should factor retirement into the exit strategy and plan to remain with the business for a period of time.
-“Buyers may be more attracted if the previous owner agrees to remain actively involved for two-to-three years to help facilitate a smooth transition,” he says.
+If the sale is tied to retirement, you should consider factoring retirement into the exit strategy and plan to remain with the business for a period of time.
+Buyers may be more attracted if you agree to remain actively involved for two-to-three years to help facilitate a smooth transition.
 An alternative is to have a qualified replacement designated before new ownership takes control.

 2. Have your financial records and sales objectives in order.